 2. Setting Up Your System¶

-Before you begin, you need to install a few things on the computer.
+Before you begin programming, we need to install a few things.
 Using a school computer?
+Yay!
 You may have these already installed.
-Yay!
-Still, read through this part.
-Make sure you know how the computer is setup up.
+Still, read through this part, as you might need to set up your own system in the future.

 Getting a system set up and ready to program can be a bit frustrating.
-Don’t give up.
-Once you’ve got a system set up for programming you don’t need to think about it again.
+Don't give up.
+Once you've got a system set up for programming you don't need to think about it again.
 You can concentrate on the programming part.
-You may get stuck during the setup, so don’t hesitate to reach out and get help.
+It is normal to get stuck during setup, so don't hesitate to reach out and get help.

 Your development computer will need: